-The term luxury travel can conjure up images of overwater bungalows, private beach clubs and Michelin Star meals.
+The term luxury travel can conjure up images of overwater bungalows, private beach clubs, and Michelin Star meals.
 For many, that’s a reality well beyond their financial reach.
-As luxury travel writers we are constantly balancing our roles as guests, clients and travel hackers.
-Over the years, we have found some powerful travel hacks that may just help turn your luxury dream getaway into your next holiday.
+As luxury travel writers we are constantly balancing our roles as guests, clients, and travel hackers.
+Over the years, we have found some powerful ways to achieve luxury on a budget.
+These travel hacks may just help turn your luxury dream getaway into your next holiday.
 Here’s your key to luxury travel for less.

 Timing is Everything

-The difference between blowing out your budget and curating your perfect luxury holiday for less could simply come down to timing.
+The difference between blowing out your budget and curating your perfect holiday in luxury on a budget could simply come down to timing.
 Timing is everything in travel, as it is in life.

-Research everything you can about the place you are travelling to; from the experts, through to guides and online forums like TripAdvisor and Yelp.
+Research everything you can about the place you are travelling to; from the experts, to guides and online forums like TripAdvisor and Yelp.
 Asking simple questions like, Which is the busiest season to go?
 Is there an event in the city that will inflate accommodation and transport prices?
-Is a new airline, hotel or tour company operating to that destination and providing super cheap deals?
-Are there specific package deals on that are appropriate for you (student, senior, off peak)?
+Is a new airline, hotel, or tour company operating to that destination and providing super cheap deals?
+Are there specific package deals that are appropriate for you (student, senior, off-peak)?
 Simply becoming informed about your destination could save you thousands of dollars on a single trip.

 A Travel Budget is Essential